benetech/mmlc-api/README.md

 ### Hosting

-An instance of the application is hosted by Benetech in Microsoft Azure:
+An instance of the application is hosted by Beneficent Technology in Microsoft Azure:
 * Online form: https://mathmlcloud.org
 * API use: https://api.mathmlcloud.org